etiennegodin/inat-obs-scorer/README.md

 **Stage 2 — Research Grade eligibility** ([iNaturalist docs](https://help.inaturalist.org/en/support/solutions/articles/151000169936))

 Community taxon is necessary but not sufficient.
-An observation also requires a verifiable media record (photo or sound), geolocation, a date, and must not be captive or cultivated.
-The community taxon must additionally reach species level or lower, and the observation taxon must agree.
-The `research_grade_windowed()` wrapper enforces all conditions and surfaces `is_rg` as the training label — replacing the scraped `quality_grade` column entirely.
+The `research_grade_windowed()` wrapper enforces all conditions — verifiable media, geolocation, date, non-captive, species-level community taxon — and surfaces `is_rg` as the training label, replacing the scraped `quality_grade` column entirely.

-### 3. Taxon difficulty with Bayesian shrinkage and hierarchical fallback
+### 3. Taxon difficulty with Bayesian shrinkage, hierarchical fallback, and static aggregates

-Rare taxa have too few observations to compute a reliable RG rate.
-A naive approach either drops them or overfits to small samples.
-This project uses:
+Rare taxa have too few observations to compute reliable difficulty estimates.
+This project uses a layered approach:

-- **Bayesian shrinkage** (α = 10) to blend the taxon-specific rate toward the global prior
-- **Hierarchical fallback**: species → genus → family → order → global mean, applied when the shrunk estimate is still unreliable
-- All rates computed **point-in-time** on the training partition only, then applied to val/test — never recomputed on the full dataset
+**Dynamic features (point-in-time):** Taxon RG rates are computed with Bayesian shrinkage (α = 10) against the global prior, with hierarchical fallback — species → genus → family → order → global mean — applied when sample counts are insufficient.
+All rates are computed on the training partition only and applied to val/test without recomputation.

+**Static taxon difficulty aggregates:** Beyond RG rates, per-taxon historical patterns are encoded at the species, genus, and family level:
+- Average and standard deviation of time-to-RG (how long does this taxon typically take?)
+- Average and maximum of lag distributions (how long before this taxon receives any ID?)
+- Average number of identifications required to reach RG
+- `tx_lag_deviation`: how much this observation's lag deviates from the taxon historical norm

 ### 4. Species confusion graph features